Director of Child and Adolescent Medicine, Georgia

-Amy loves to learn and even helped develop the curriculum utilized across the Accanto Health System.
-She strongly believes success in treating eating disorders is underpinned by thorough assessment and development of an evidence-based treatment plan.
-Amy is also passionate about increasing access to care for all individuals in need.
-She enjoys partnering with external providers throughout the community to provide education on the detection and treatment of eating disorders.
-One of Amy’s goals is to grow awareness of inherent biases surrounding body size and nutrition, as well as to break down harmful eating disorder-related stigmas.
+Amy loves to learn and even helped develop the curriculum utilized across Accanto Health.
+She strongly believes that thorough assessment and development of an evidence-based treatment plan underpin the success of treating eating disorders.
+Amy is also passionate about increasing access to care for all individuals who are struggling.
+She enjoys partnering with external community providers to provide education on the detection and treatment of eating disorders.
+One of Amy’s goals is to grow awareness of inherent biases surrounding body size and nutrition, as well as to break down harmful eating disorder-related stigma.

-Providing individualized care for children, adolescents, and adults in a gender-diverse and inclusive environment.
-Located in Durham, North Carolina, our Triangle outpatient eating disorder treatment center offers various levels of care, including PHP, IOP, OP, and virtual options.
+Individualized care for children, adolescents, and adults in a gender-diverse and inclusive environment.
+Located in Durham, North Carolina, our Triangle outpatient eating disorder treatment center offers in-person and virtual treatment options for PHP, IOP, and OP levels of care.

 Available Programs